 Then we started the List Game—list of boat chores that need to be done, list of things we need to bring back to the boat when we’re home for the holidays, list of things we love about our boat, Christmas lists, marina lists, list of lists…..
 And then Rick started with “20 Bottles of Beer on the Wall!”

 Our long day was often boring, punctuated with moments of “wow, didn’t see that wave coming!”
 And we learned a few things about ourselves.

 *Contrary to popular opinion, I can sit in one place for hours (afraid to stand up!).

 *I can hold my bladder much longer than I thought (only made one scary trip to the head the whole day).

 *Our boat can handle more than we can.

 *A windshield wiper that is stuck in the “ON” position for 10 hours becomes a bit of Chinese torture!
-Rick finally stopped it by clipping the wires.
-(Add to boat chores!)
+Rick finally stopped it by clipping the wires!
+(Another R&R part that Rick replaced.)

 *We became expert crab-pot-float spotters.
 Bit of an explanation…starting about 30 miles offshore of Tarpon Springs and all the way to shore, professional crabbers drop crab-pots in lines of 5-10 pots per line.
 Each pot has a line attached to it with a float attached to the top of the line.
 Each crabber’s floats have unique colors.